-- 4.2 Audits are scheduled and grouped together by climate and geographical location.
+4.2 Audits are scheduled and grouped together by climate and geographical location.
 Based on this, each Participant is assigned an audit week.
 Audit weeks will typically remain the same for renewal audits year to year.
 Since scheduling is based on climate and geographical location, sister companies may or may not be grouped together and audited within the same week.

 Participants should plan on their audit taking place during their assigned audit week each year unless they have been notified otherwise.

 AISC reserves the right to change your audit week if necessary.
-Repackaging of your audit week may occur due to new or withdrawn participants, holidays, natural disasters, and conflicts with events like NASCC: The Steel Conference.
+Repackaging of your audit week may occur due to new or withdrawn participants, participation in the dual audit or multi-site audit programs, holidays, natural disasters, and conflicts with events like NASCC: The Steel Conference.

 - 4.3 Your QMS is a system that is established, implemented and maintained at all times within your organization, and it cannot reside or be dependent on one person preparing for or being present for an audit.
 AISC will not reschedule audits for the following reasons:

 - Absent personnel

 - Vacation conflicts

 - Small company size/limited staff availability

 - Busy production schedules

-- Loss of personnel
+- Loss of personnel (including the certification contact and quality manager)

+- Not prepared

+- Conflicts with other audits

 - Or other similar circumstances

-If you are granted an audit reschedule, it will be rescheduled as an unannounced audit with the same time duration.
+If you are granted an audit reschedule, it mayl be rescheduled as an unannounced audit with the same time duration.
 Please contact certification@aisc.org with scheduling questions.
-Rescheduling fees may apply.
+Rescheduling fees will apply.

-- You may request to change your annual audit week, and you must submit the request to certification@aisc.org.
-Approval of requests are dependent on schedule and auditor availability, and there is no guarantee that your request will be granted as any change must conform to GR4.3.
-If approved, the new audit week will not take effect until the following year, and the current audit date will remain as scheduled. - 4.5 Not used. - AISC reserves the right to reschedule an audit due to circumstances beyond its control (i.e., weather, flight cancellations, political environment changes, unexpected auditor unavailability, internet loss, power outages, etc.).
+- 4.4 You may request to change your annual audit week, and you must submit the request to certification@aisc.org.
+Approval of requests are dependent on audit schedule and auditor availability, and there is no guarantee that your request can be accomodated as any change must conform to GR4.3.
+If approved, the new audit week will not take effect until the following year, and the current audit date will remain as scheduled. - 4.5 Audits must be completed a minimum of 45 days before the certificate expires for an extended certificate covering the review process to be granted.
+If the audit does not occur before the expiration of your current certificate, an extended certificate will not be granted and the CRG will make a decision on whether or not the certificate renewal process will be terminated. - 4.6 AISC reserves the right to reschedule an audit due to circumstances beyond its control (i.e., weather, flight cancellations, political environment changes, unexpected auditor unavailability, internet loss, power outages, etc.).
 If this occurs, no rescheduling fees will be assessed, and every attempt will be made to reschedule the audit as soon as possible. - 4.7 AISC Certification conducts periodic audits.
-A typical three-year Certification Cycle consists of the following, at a minimum:

-- Initial Certification (RFN) or a Recertification (RF)

-- First Renewal (R1)

-- Second Renewal (R2)
+A typical three-year Certification Cycle consists of the following, at a minimum: - Initial Certification (RFN) or a Recertification (RF) - First Renewal (R1) - Second Renewal (R2)

 These characters of the audit scope indicate the certification cycle, not the processes to be assessed during the audit.
-The scope of the audit, which are the activities and processes to be assessed, is indicated in the audit plan sent to the Participant or Applicant from the assigned auditor.
+The scope of the audit, which are the activities and processes to be assessed, is indicated in the audit plan which is uploaded to the firm's participant portal.
+An email will be sent to the certification, principal and quality contacts on file when the plan has been uploaded.